Nu, Don’t Eat

 Even the historic fasts, such as the Fast of Esther, which commemorates Esther’s request that all of the Jews of Persia/Medea fast for her as she approaches King Achashverosh, are focused on t’shuva, repentance.
 Only when the Jews did t’shuva did God nullify Haman’s evil plan.

-One connection between fasting and t’shuva is that it encourages people to focus on their spiritual self rather than their physical self, and thus to give their soul an opportunity to strengthen its connection with the Divine.
+One connection between fasting and t’shuva is that it encourages people to focus on their spiritual self rather than their physical self.
+This special focus gives their soul an opportunity to strengthen its connection with the Divine.